The Nassau County Dental Society - Over 75 Years of Public and Professional Service

 In 1963, the Nassau-Suffolk Academy of Dentistry was chartered by the New York State Department of Education.
 This additional educational arm provided certain tax advantages.
 As it is now known, the Nassau Academy of Dentistry was resuscitated in 2007 and will in the decades that lie ahead fulfill its mandate.
 The Society and Academy are proud of the fact that most of its continuing education courses continue to be offered as a member benefit, tuition free.

 In any history of a professional organization, the dedication and the hard work of hundreds of officers, committee chairs and members, and editors who, along with a committed staff, served us so faithfully for seven and a half decades must not be glossed over or forgotten.
 One should not single out specific individuals for special mention.
 Suffice it to say that for them “virtue was its own reward.”
 These officers, these editors, these committee members who attended innumerable meetings, who did the often irksome and tedious work of the Society, who made and still make the Society what it is -– a bulwark of strength and an island of stability in a turbulent dental sea -– deserve our accolades and thanks.

-As the Nassau County Dental Society embarked upon its 50th Anniversary celebration, the Board of Directors authorized the creation of a new logo to be used on all future official publications of the Society.
+As the Nassau County Dental Society approached its 50th Anniversary celebration, the Board of Directors authorized the creation of a new logo to be used on all future official publications of the Society.
 The new logo, created by graphic artist Andrew Nelson Wiener, is characterized by the Rod of Aesculapius, the symbol of the medical and dental professions, (not to be confused with the Caduceus or Rod of Mercury which is a symbol of trade and commerce).
 Surrounding the Rod is the Serpent of Aesculapius, the father of medicine.
 Emanating from the Rod of Aesculapius are 32 leaves and 20 berries signifying the permanent and deciduous dentitions, respectively.